elmomoilanen/k-in-a-row/be/README.md

 # Backend

-Backend service for the game.
-Computes the bot player's next move in the game board.
-This is done by applying the minimax algorithm with alpha-beta pruning.
+This is the backend service of the game, which computes the bot player's next move on the game board using the minimax algorithm with alpha-beta pruning.

 ## Development

 Run `cargo run` to start the server.

-By default the server is bound to 0.0.0.0:8080 but this can be modified.
-Following command shows how to start the server bound to a standard IPv4 loopback address
+By default, the server is bound to 0.0.0.0:8080, but this can be modified.
+The following command shows how to start the server bound to a standard IPv4 loopback address

 ```bash
 ADDR=127.0.0.1 PORT=8080 cargo run
 ```

 In principle, it is easy to add new game boards.
-A board must have a same number of rows and columns (i.e., a k x k board) and that's about the only strict requirement.
+A board must have the same number of rows and columns (i.e., a k x k board) and that's about the only strict requirement.
 Place proper board size parameters in `src/conf.rs` and the new board is ready to be used.
 Of course, the drawback for larger boards is that the search space for bot player's moves increases exponentially.

-Server implements an endpoint `/api/bot/next` that accepts POST requests with a JSON type payload and a URL query string `level=VALUE` with allowed values of *Easy* and *Normal*.
+Server implements an endpoint `/api/bot/next` that accepts HTTP POST requests with a JSON type payload and a URL query string `level=VALUE` with allowed values of *Easy* and *Normal*.

-Following example shows a valid HTTP request with command line tool *curl* that is used to compute the first move of a normal level 3x3 3-in-a-row game for the bot player
+The following example shows a valid request using the command line tool *curl* to compute the first move of a normal level 3x3 3-in-a-row game for the bot player

 ```bash
 curl "localhost:8080/api/bot/next?level=Normal" \